 By Brig.
 Gen. (U.S. Army Ret.)
 Raymond E. Bell JR.

-In his autobiography, War As I Knew It, Lt.
-Gen. George S. Patton, Jr., set the tone for what was to become one of his Third U.S. Army’s infantry divisions’ major accomplishments in World War II.
+In his autobiography, War As I Knew It, Lieutenant General Patton set the tone for what was to become one of his Third U.S. Army’s infantry divisions’ major accomplishments in World War II.
 He stated: “I woke up at 0300 on the morning of November 8, 1944, and it was raining very hard.
 I tried to go to sleep but, finding it impossible, got up and started to read Rommel’s book, Infantry Attacks.
 By chance I turned to a chapter describing a fight in the rain in September 1914.
 This was very reassuring because I felt that if the Germans could do it, I could.…”

 Patton’s army had been halted since early September by renewed determined German resistance before the eastern French city of Metz in the province of Lorraine.
 Efforts to capture the city and neutralize or destroy the ring of fortresses surrounding it had been in vain.
 On November 8, the beginning of a major coordinated effort by two U.S. Army corps to capture the city and fortification system which would open the way to the Rhine River, was the reason for Patton’s sleeplessness and his late-night reading of Rommel’s book.